-I have been contacted by several families who tried several different snow boot styles and were not able to find a single pair that fits.
-Parents usually end up buying the snow boots 2 whole sizes too big in order for the child’s foot to fit inside the boots.
-I strongly don’t recommend getting the boots in a longer size, since you might compromise your child’s stability and make your child more prone to falling down.
+I have been contacted by several families who tried several different snow boots and were not able to find a single pair that fits.
+Parents usually end up buying the snow boots two whole sizes too big for the child’s foot to fit inside the boots.
+I strongly recommend against doing this, since you might compromise your child’s stability and make your child more prone to falling.

-One of the most common mistakes that I see parents make is to assume that shoes need to be labeled as wide (“W”), or extra wide (“XW”) in order to accommodate the shape of a child with a high instep.
+One of the most common mistakes that I see parents make is to assume that shoes need to be labeled as wide (W), or extra wide (XW) to accommodate the shape of a child with a high instep.
 It is true that most children with high insteps tend to have wide or extra wide feet, but the key feature that the shoes need to provide to accommodate a high instep is extra depth.

-The Best Snow Boots for Kids with High Insteps ⭐⭐⭐⭐⭐
+Best Snow Boots for Kids with High Insteps

 How to Order the Correct Snow Boot Size? – Let’s Find Out!

 One of the most common questions that parents ask me is how much growing room they need to provide inside the snow boots for their kids to wear them through the whole winter season.
-As a standard rule, I always recommend parents to provide their children with 3/8 of an inch of space between their child’s longest toe and the end of the shoes.
-Keep in mind that your child longest toe doesn’t necessarily have to be the big toe, it can be the second or even the third toe.
+As a standard rule, I always recommend parents provide their children with — 3/16 of an inch or 0.4 centimeters — of space between their child’s longest toe and the end of the shoes.
+Keep in mind that your child’s longest toe doesn’t necessarily have to be the big toe, it can be the second or even the third toe.

 When it comes to snow boots, I always recommend parents to provide their children with a whole size longer.
 Let me show you a couple of examples that will help you figure out what snow boot size to get for your child:

 - If your child measures a foot size 5, I recommend getting the snow boot in a size 6.